 Shuri will later join the fight herself, alongside the other strong female characters in the movie, but it’s her role in the lab — as chief inventor and tech leader — that is so crucial for setting a new precedent for blockbusters to come.
 The timing is critical: As discussions about the lack of diversity in Silicon Valley continue, it’s more important than ever for young black women to see a character like Shuri, and want to become her in real life.

 According to the National Center for Women & Information Technology, only 3% of the computing workforce in 2016 was made up of black women.
-In other areas of tech, the numbers are even worse: Only 0.2% of women of color earn venture capital funding.
+In other areas of tech, the numbers are even worse: Only 0.2% of women of colour earn venture capital funding.
 Issues of bias and pattern recognition are at play, but it's also important that women continue to enter the space to begin with, Shauntel Poulson, a co-founder and general partner at the educational technology fund Reach Capital, told Refinery29 regarding VC funding.

 “We need more women of color to be starting companies and wanting to be entrepreneurs," Poulson said.
 “That comes with having more role models.”